 Stafford's Cave and Ballroom Cave (accessed by short side tracks a little further on) can both be explored if you are equipped with appropriate clothing, a torch and some care.

-Early miners recorded their names on some of the formations within these caves; please take care not to disturb these.
+Early miners recorded their names on some of the formations within these caves; take care not to disturb these.
 Ballroom Cave is reputed to have been used by miners as a venue for dances.

 From here it is another 20-30 minutes to the dam.
 On a fine day your effort is rewarded on this section of the track with excellent views of the Wakamarama and Burnett ranges, Ruataniwha Inlet and north to Farewell Spit.
 Immediately prior to the dam is the dam outlet, a tunnel cut through the rock, terminating in an iron control gate.
-Please do not enter this tunnel.
+Do not enter this tunnel.

 Once at the reservoir, a good place to have a break or lunch is on the left as you follow the track around the water's edge, past the race intake control on top of Druggan's Dam.
 From the dam the track climbs around the side of the reservoir.

 A further 20 minutes takes you to a junction in the track.
-After a few minutes' walk the track joins a 4WD (or mountain bike) track. turn right and follow it downhill back to the car park.
+After a few minutes' walk the track joins a 4WD (or mountain bike) track.
+Turn right and follow it downhill back to the car park.